» Yindyamarra: In conversation with Dr Virginia Marshall

 In Wiradjuri, it’s respect: ‘Yindyamarra’

-Respect is central to Aboriginal and Torres Strait Islander Peoples society: Respect for our Elders – Respect for Aboriginal laws, languages and culture – Respect our lands, waters and resources that sustain us – Respect for the animals that are our brothers and sisters, and Respect for the cycle of life.
+Respect is central to Aboriginal and Torres Strait Islander Peoples society: Respect for our Elders, respect for Aboriginal laws, languages and culture, respect for our lands, waters and resources that sustain us, respect for the animals that are our brothers and sisters, and respect for the cycle of life.

 This series honours the oldest continuous living culture on planet earth – seeking to inspire the generations, in particular Indigenous youth, through the sharing of knowledge and the lived experience of Indigenous Peoples.

 As they are released, episodes of Yindyamarra will appear below.